helloleonzhao/ML/readme.md

-I'm taking Machine Learning class taught by Prof. Andrew Ng at Coursera.
+I have passed Machine Learning class taught by Prof. Andrew Ng at Coursera.

+Here's the copy of the certificate, https://www.coursera.org/account/accomplishments/certificate/RZSV9CCQTBCW

 I found a very similar curriculum at this repository, https://github.com/schneems/Octave